 Shalini: I finished editing my 50,000-word manuscript, completed a couple of essays adding up to 12,000 words, and wrote some small pieces of fiction.
 Ram also beta-read my manuscript and gave in-depth feedback.
 The fresh perspective that Ram gave to the manuscript was very helpful during the editing process.

 Both: We continue to buddy-up post the FDC, checking in, nudging, and helping each other progress on our writing journey.
 A writer’s journey has more misses than hits.
-Sharing our disappointments, venting out our frustrations, helps us get over them and return to what we set out to do in the first place: writing.
+Sharing our disappointments, and venting out our frustrations, helps us get over them and return to what we set out to do in the first place: writing.
 More than the tangible results, we are glad to have found a fellow traveller on this not-so-easy path of writing.

 What if it doesn’t work?

 We were lucky to find a buddy in each other we could collaborate productively with.
 Shalini is twice lucky – she has a wonderful buddy from an earlier FDC and they continue to collaborate.
 But it is not necessary that all buddy-pairs click.
 An earlier attempt at buddying didn’t work for one of us.
 So if you and your buddy don’t click, it doesn’t matter.